If you are tasked with finding the best tool to optimize your IT organization, you have your work cut out for you.

 Best: Automated Analytic Modeling

-To get the most out of your capacity planning software, you’ll want it working for you 24/7.
+To get the most out of your software, you’ll want it working for you 24/7.

 Automated predictive analytics are what capacity planners will find most useful in their day-to-day monitoring of applications and systems.
 This helps them keep a constant eye on the performance of large numbers of infrastructure elements that serve applications and business services.
 When risk is identified, the capacity planner can focus on mitigating risk rather than scanning hundreds of reports looking for issues.